All Episodes

 I care about it.

-I talked about yesterday.
+I talked about it yesterday.

-You want to beat Putin, I know how to beat Putin.
+I know how to beat Putin.

 You want to run Russia and make it an insignificant country, but for the nuclear weapons they have.

-put that aside for a second, although you really can't.
+Put that aside for a second, although you really can't.

 We just got to up our production.

-We have more energy resources, the lifeblood of every economy than everybody else.
+We have more energy resources, the lifeblood of every economy, than everybody else.

 How ironic we're talking about eliminating gas and oil when we are now for the first time in 70, 75 years, the number one producer of oil and natural gas.